QTII/elasticservice/README.md

 [info] Generated new secret: QCYtAnfkaZiwrNwnxIlR6CTfG3gf90Latabg5241ABR5W1uDFNIkn
 ```

-Copy the secret above and paste in conf/production.conf as the value of application.secret
+Copy the secret above and paste in conf/production.conf as the value of application.secret.
 For example:
 ```
 application.secret="QCYtAnfkaZiwrNwnxIlR6CTfG3gf90Latabg5241ABR5W1uDFNIkn"